Sign up for our newswire newsletter

 According to the 2026 Global Meetings and Events Forecast that AmEx GBT released in October, 50 percent of the 601 responding planners said they were using AI in some capacity on a regular basis, and 34 percent said they were routinely using it to generate creative event concepts and themes.

-For Palmisano and his colleagues who planned Inter[action] 2025, that particular objective saw his team first using AI to build out attendee personas.
+For Palmisano and his colleagues who planned Inter[action] 2025, that particular objective saw his team begin by using AI to build out attendee personas.

 “For both our employees and business partners in attendance, we worked hard on getting their personas finely tuned,” he said.
 “We asked the usual questions: What are your goals?
 What are you expecting to achieve on site?
 What would be a ‘wow’ factor for you?
 But we also asked personalized questions, such as 'What are your favorite foods and favorite music,’ because we were trying to create strong moments of connection within the event.